Motivation and aim

 The energy transition leads to increasing electricity transmission grid planning like:

 Thereto necessary electricity market simulations require today installations, maintenance, schooling and manual data processing.
 Furthermore, only data research and calibration simulations create a usable input data set with close to reality results.

-Maon develops an electricity market simulation and provides it as a browser-based service.
+Maon developed an electricity market simulation and provides it as a browser-based service.
 This enables simulations without the installation of software or hardware.
 Moreover, calibrated input data for Europe-wide and yearly simulations are available.

 This online platform involves neither command lines nor direct application of optimization software.
 Instead, users are supported by parameterization tool kits and data quality checks.
 Additionally, unit commitment and market price results are prepared automatically for evaluations and applications like social welfare analysis or power-flow simulations.

 Access to simulations, data and processing is available via browser for immediate usage and via web service for embedding machine-to-machine processes.
 Figure 1 depicts the browser-based graphical user interface and typical workflow steps.

 Figure 1: Service and workflow

 The graphical user interface provides features for up- and download, parameterization, data visualization and the simulation.
 Due to thethe platform can be used via tablet or smart phone.
 Further, the microservice software architecture enables high-performance simulations on demand in a timely fashion (software-as-a-service).